MicrosoftDocs/sdk-api/sdk-api-src/content/newdev/nf-newdev-diinstalldriverw.md

 </li>
 </ul>
 To install a selected driver on a selected device, call <a href="https://msdn.microsoft.com/e107fc37-02cb-4d50-822c-1c6fd80d7532">DiInstallDevice</a>.
-For more info, see <a href="https://msdn.microsoft.com/library/Ff550867(v=VS.85).aspx">SetupAPI Functions that Simplify Driver Installation</a>.
+For more info, see <a href="devinst.setupapi_functions_that_simplify_driver_installation">SetupAPI Functions that Simplify Driver Installation</a>.